Diffinitive/Diffinitive/Notes.md

  - [ ] Formalize how range_size() and domain_size() are supposed to work in TensorMappings where dim(domain) != dim(range) (add tests or document)
  - [ ] Create a macro @lazy which replaces a binary op (+,-) by its lazy equivalent?
 Would be a neat way to indicate which evaluations are lazy without cluttering/confusing with special characters.
  - [ ] Specificera operatorer i TOML eller något liknande?
- - [x] Redo all Tensor applys to take Vararg instead of tuple of Index?
- - [x] Should there be some kind of collection struct for SBP operators (as TensorOperators), providing easy access to all parts (D2, e, d , -> YES!
  H..
 H_gamma etc.)
- - [x] Is "missing" a good value for unknown dimension sizes (of `e*g` for example)